SSLCertificateFile

 but when I stopped the webserver with apachectl

-and then issued the letsencrypt renew
+stop and then issued the letsencrypt renew command, the

 renewal still failed, though the command did restart the Apache webserver.